-Please ask at reception for a Foreign Travel Form and return it at least 6 weeks prior to travel.
+Please ask at reception for a Travel Form and return it at least 6 weeks prior to travel.
 Our receptionist will advise you on when to contact us for further advice or to arrange an appointment if required.

 Please Note: Not all vaccinations are available on the NHS.
 Anti-malarial are issued on a private prescription.